Improving Workflow Integration with xPath: Design and Evaluation of a Human-AI Diagnosis System in Pathology: Work Sessions with Pathologists

 \subsection{Task \& Procedure}

 All sessions were conducted online because of the COVID-19 pandemic.
-We first introduced the mission of the project and provided a detailed walkthrough of the traditional interface and \xp~ with three pairs of H\&E and Ki-67 slides as an example.
+We first introduced the project's mission and provided a detailed walkthrough of the traditional interface and \xp~ with three pairs of H\&E and Ki-67 slides as an example.
 Participants used Microsoft Remote Desktop to interact with both systems that ran on a remote server.
-After that, we ran a testing session for the participants to grade one virtual case with the traditional interface, and one-four other virtual cases with \xp~with the time cost logged\footnote{Variation in the number of cases in xPath was caused by the difference in the participants' ability.
-Details of the arrangement are reported in the supplementary material.}.
+Next, we ran a testing session for the participants to grade one virtual case with the traditional interface, and one-four others using \xp~with the time cost logged.
+The variation in the cases was caused by the between-subject difference in the time consumption of using \xp.
+And such a difference was caused by two factors: \one participants' learning abilities --- some learned faster to use \xp~than others; \two participants' abilities in examining the evidence.
 The order was counterbalanced across participants.

 For each case, the time was counted from when participants first clicked the WSI case until they reached the grading diagnosis.
 After participants finished each case, we asked them to report their grading diagnosis as well as their findings through a questionnaire adapted from the College of American Pathologists (CAP) cancer protocol template\footnote{\url{https://documents.cap.org/protocols/cp-cns-18protocol-4000.pdf}}.
 In this session, we did not compare \xp~ with traditional optical microscopes because of the difficulty of instrumentation and observation given the remote situation.
 After participants had examined all the cases, we conducted a semi-structured interview to elicit their responses to \xp's perceived effort and added value.
 The average duration of each work session was $\sim$70 minutes.
-Each participant was paid with a \$100 gift card as compensation for their time.
+Although conducted online, we set up the testing environment as close to pathologists' everyday clinical workflow: \one we used H\&E and Ki-67 data based on real patients (as described in Section \ref{subsec:test-data}); \two we used real working systems of ASAP and \xp; \three we asked our participants to diagnose following the same examination protocol as they had done in practice.